-Although gentle, OmegaPet Tear Stain Remover is very strong and effective and safe for repeated use.
+Although gentle, TropiClean SPA Tear Stain Remover for Pets is very strong and effective and safe for repeated use.
 Using a cotton ball, apply the solution to the fur around your dog’s eyes.
 You should notice a difference after the few applications.

-Fresh Paws LLC Tear Stain Remover has no sulfates, alcohols or toxic chemicals.
+Rocco & Roxie Stain & Odor Eliminator has no sulfates, alcohol, or toxic chemicals.
 The formula won’t cause an adverse reaction if it comes in contact with skin, eyes or hair but absolutely should not be ingested.